SergioLV/selenium-and-bash-automation/README.md

 # About the project
 This is a Laboratory of the Cryptography course at Universidad Diego portales that has the objective of learn about the security in different websites in different locations of the work.
-Here I audited the Chilean website [Solotodo](https://www.solotodo.cl/) and the Spanish website [Pccomponentes](https://www.pccomponentes.com/).
+Here I audited the Chilean website [Solotodo](https://www.solotodo.cl/) and the Spanish website [Mundo Deportivo]([https://www.pccomponentes.com/](https://www.mundodeportivo.com/)).

 # Selenium Automation
 At first I tried to use Selenium for the signin and signup automation but I realized it is way too slow for those tasks.